 The patient wears the Providence® orthosis while sleeping, and for best results, should wear the Providence® brace while doing homework or watching TV in the supine position.
 For most patients this means 10 to 12 hours of wearing time; for juveniles it can be up to 16 hours as opposed to the 23 hours per day required for full-time bracing.

-The patient wears the Providence® nocturnal orthosis while sleeping.
+The patient wears the Providence® nighttime brace while sleeping.
 The Providence® orthosis eliminates the social stigma of having to wear a full-time, full coverage brace to school and lets kids be kids.

 Efficacy of the Providence® Orthosis

 Initial In Brace Correction

 The initial in brace x-ray for the Providence® orthosis is 98% correction.
 Collectively the in brace x-ray of full-time bracing is 56%.
 There is a 42% differential in initial in brace x-ray results of the Providence® versus full-time braces.